 The lower tolerance limit for bulb strength shall be determined using the results obtained from subjecting a minimum of 25 sample bulbs to an increasing load until the bulbs fail.

 Each test shall be conducted with the bulb mounted in hardened steel inserts with seating surfaces having dimensions which conform to the actual mating components of the sprinkler.
-The inserts shall have a hardness within the range Rockwell C 38-50 (see Fig. 3).
+The inserts shall have a hardness within the range rockwell C 38-50 (see Fig. 3).
 They shall be provided by the manufacturer each time the test is specified.
 The load shall be applied at a rate of compression not exceeding 1.25 mm/min.
 The results obtained from the two sets of data shall be utilized for the tolerance limit calculations.